marikb/App-SQL-IdentityProvision/README.md

-# bulkusers
+# License-Retention
-Script to bulk user creation in multi-job.
+Mechanism to update user licenses based on SQL db (To be added more details in v1)